omoika-institute/plugins/README.md

-# OSIB: Official Plugins Reloaded
+# OMOIKA: Official Plugins Reloaded

 > _I have no data yet.
 It is a capital mistake to theorize before one has data.
 Insensibly one begins to twist facts to suit theories, instead of theories to suit facts._